-- To store: Store leftover cookies in a sealable container, for up to 5 days.
+- To store: Place leftover cookies in a sealable container for up to 5 days.
 You can also refrigerate them, to keep them longer.

 - To freeze: Place cookies in a freezer-friendly container and store in the freezer for up to 6 months.

 Unlike my chocolate chip cookies, I don’t recommend freezing the dough.
 Freezing this dough is difficult as it contains oats, which naturally makes the dough less firm and more crumbly (even before baking!).